bzminer/bzminer/README.md

 ## Requirements
 - At least one Nvidia GPU and Nvidia drivers
+- Or at least one AMD GPU and AMD drivers

 ## Quick Start
 Launch `bzminer.exe` with the wallet and pool address as parameters: